 Conformance Seal: issued by the NMRA after a product has passed the "tests" established and administered by NMRA volunteers to "prove" that a particular product follows exactly to the letter the Standards and RPs set up by the NMRA that pertain to that product.
-Conformance seals do not insure interoperability or the quality of the products, only manufacturers provide warranties on the equipment they sell.
+Conformance seals do not insure interoperability, the quality of the products or any type of warranty on the product.
+Only product manufacturers provide warranties on the equipment they sell.